-Another option around succulents for those of you who love a more modern look are Mexican Beach Pebbles.
+Another option around succulents for those of you who love a more modern look is Mexican Beach Pebble.
 These pebbles are round and uniform, creating a calming effect around your succulent garden.

 Mexican Beach Pebbles come in a variety of color combinations.
 From black to tan to red, there’s sure to be one that appeals to you.